simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 Size of Cycle Detection Set ...........................

-In order to detect cycles, the model-checker needs to check if a new explored state is in fact the same state than a previous one.
-For that, the model-checker can take a snapshot of each visited state: this snapshot is then used to compare it with subsequent states in the exploration graph.
+In order to detect cycles, the model checker needs to check if a new explored state is in fact the same state than a previous one.
+For that, the model checker can take a snapshot of each visited state: this snapshot is then used to compare it with subsequent states in the exploration graph.